rmloveland/omni-jump/README.md

 omni-jump.el – Use the right 'jump to source' command for the current mode
 ==========================================================================

-You should be able to use one "jump to source" command (and keybinding) across all of your various projects, languages, etc.
-This package looks at your current buffer's mode and uses the "jump" function you've specified for that mode to jump to the source of the thing at point.
+This package tries to unite the various 'jump to definition' commands you use so they all use the same keybinding, regardless of language or mode.

+It exports one function, `omni-jump`, and requires you to fill in an alist, `*omni-jump-xref-functions*`, which will look something like this (here's mine).

+       (setq *omni-jump-xref-functions*
+             '((confluence-markup-mode . (confluence-markup-visit-wiki-word-file-at-point))
+               (c-mode . (xref-find-definitions symbol))
+               (c-mode . (ggtags-find-tag-dwim symbol))
+               (c-mode . (semantic-ia-fast-jump point))
+               (cperl-mode . (cperl-view-module-source))
+               (scheme-mode . (xref-find-definitions symbol))
+               (emacs-lisp-mode . (elisp-slime-nav-find-elisp-thing-at-point symbol))
+               (lisp-interaction-mode . (elisp-slime-nav-find-elisp-thing-at-point symbol))))

+Since it's an alist, you can override mode settings by just pushing new settings pairs onto it.

+This mode doesn't bind any keys to `omni-jump`; you can do that yourself.
+I like M-RET:

+       (define-key global-map (kbd "M-RET") #'omni-jump)

 It uses the built-in marker stack used by Emacs' xref facility so you can jump back using the familiar `M-,` command (`xref-pop-marker-stack`).

 Usage
 -----

-For each mode you want this to work with, add a "mode-function" pair like this to the `*omni-jump-xref-functions` dispatch table (just an alist):
+For each mode you want this to work with, add a "mode-function" pair like this to the `*omni-jump-xref-functions*` dispatch table (just an alist):

     (c-mode . (ggtags-find-tag-dwim symbol))